boltlabs-inc/zip-spec/zip-bolt-support.rst

 3.3 Initial Wallet Commitment
 -------------
 The initial wallet commitment will spend from the shielded address to two outputs: a P2SH output (for customer) and P2PKH (for merchant).
 The first output pays the customer with a timelock (or the merchant with a revocation token) and the second output allows the merchant to spend immediately.
 It is not clear to us whether it will be possible to encumber the outputs of shielded outputs directly.

-We would appreciate feedback on the possibilities with commitment transactions as shielded transactions.
+We would appreciate feedback on the possibilities with creating commitment transactions via shielded transactions only.

 3.4.
 Channel Closing
 -------------
-The channel closing consists of broadcasting the most recent commitment transaction and requires that the customer present the closure token necessary to claim the funds.
+The channel closing consists of the customer broadcasting the most recent commitment transaction and requires that they present the closure token necessary to claim the funds.
+Similarly, the merchant would be able to claim the funds with the appropriate revocation token as well.

 4. Bitcoin Compatible: Using T-address and Scripting Opcodes
 -------------